 Feedback from Critics and Fans

-Of course, because of the intense popularity of these sneaker designs, many fans and critics have posted their thoughts on the shoes.
-None of them are bad performance-wise because both shoes deliver, but in the past, fans have trash talked Adidas, stating that they stole their Boost technology idea from Nike.
+Of course, due to the popularity of these sneakers, many fans and critics have voiced their thoughts on the shoes.
+None of them are bad performance-wise because both shoes deliver.
+But in the past, fans have trash-talked Adidas, stating that they stole their Boost technology idea from Nike.

-Regardless, all critics agree that the Boost technology, (especially Yeezy Boost), has made the German retail company relevant in the sneaker market again.
+Regardless, all critics agree that the Boost technology made Adidas relevant in the sneaker market again.
 Yes, Adidas was in second place, but they were far behind Nike’s first place standing.
 Nike owned 48% of the sneaker market, while Adidas had been declining every year since 2011; currently, they only own 9% of the sneaker market.